-and psychological stress.
-Unclear or confused feelings towards an individual; All forms of abuse have an emotional Psychological abuse may well be indicative of other forms of abuse. component.
-Such signs may also be seen in those who are physically or sexually abused

-Abuse Definition Includes Some of the key indicators It is important to be aware that there may be many other reasons for any of these indicators in any given situation.
-Sexual Any non- consenting sexual act or behaviour.
+stress. individual; All forms of abuse have an emotional component.
+Psychological abuse may well be indicative of other forms of abuse.
+Such signs may also be seen in those who are physically or sexually abused Abuse Definition Includes Some of the key indicators It is important to be aware that there may be many other reasons for any of these indicators in any given situation.
+Sexual Any non-consenting sexual act or behaviour.
 No one should enter a sexual relationship with someone for whom they have pastoral responsibility or hold a position of trust.
-Rape, sexual assault or sexual acts to which the person has not consented, could not consent or was pressurised into consenting; Indecent assault, incest, being forced to touch another person in a sexual manner without consent; Making sexual remarks, suggestions and teasing; Indecent exposure, being forced to watch pornographic material or sexual acts; Enforced or coerced nakedness or inappropriate photography of a person in sexually explicit ways; Being spied on while a person is undertaking personal care activities; Emotional distress; Mood changes; Expressions of feelings of guilt or shame; Itching, soreness, bruises or lacerations; Bruises around the breasts or genital areas; Difficulty in walking or sitting; Unexplained vaginal or anal bleeding; Unexplained venereal disease or genital infections; Disturbed sleep patterns; Torn, stained or bloody underclothing; Significant changes in sexual behaviour or outlook; Preoccupation with anything sexual; A woman who lacks the mental capacity to consent to sexual intercourse becomes pregnant;

-Abuse Definition Includes Some of the key indicators It is important to be aware that there may be many other reasons for any of these indicators in any given situation.
-Neglect A person's wellbeing is impaired and their care needs are not met.
-Neglect can be deliberate or can occur as a Failing to provide access to appropriate health, social care or education services; Ignoring medical or physical care needs, including not giving someone proper food or Person looking unkempt or dirty and has poor personal hygiene; Person is malnourished, has sudden or continuous weight loss and is dehydrated; Person is dressed inappropriately for the weather conditions;
+Rape, sexual assault or sexual acts to which the person has not consented, could not consent or was pressurised into consent or was pressurised into consenting; Indecent assault, incest, being forced to touch another person in a sexual manner without consent; Making sexual remarks, suggestions and teasing; Indecent exposure, being forced to watch pornographic material or sexual acts; Enforced or coerced nakedness or inappropriate photography of a person in sexually explicit ways; Being spied on while a person is undertaking personal care activities; Emotional distress; Mood changes; Expressions of feelings of guilt or shame; Itching, soreness, bruises or lacerations; Bruises around the breasts or genital areas; Difficulty in walking or sitting; Unexplained vaginal or anal bleeding; Unexplained venereal disease or genital infections; Disturbed sleep patterns; Torn, stained or bloody underclothing; Significant changes in sexual behaviour or outlook; Preoccupation with anything sexual; A woman who lacks the mental capacity to consent to sexual intercourse becomes pregnant; Abuse Definition Includes Some of the key indicators It is important to be aware that there may be many other reasons for any of these indicators in any given situation.
+Neglect A person's wellbeing is impaired and their care needs are not Failing to provide access to appropriate health, social care or education services; Ignoring medical or physical Person looking unkempt or dirty and has poor personal hygiene; Person is malnourished, has sudden or continuous weight loss and is dehydrated;